 We strongly recommend you use a service account to create this integration.
-To learn how to create a service account, please see this document.
+To learn how to create a service account, please see Service accounts in Flow.

 Git host permission requirements

 Flow only requires read access to your repositories.
-This permission is needed to process the metadata used to generate our reports.
+Flow needs this permission process the metadata used to generate our reports.

-Note: In order to use all services (repos, PRs, tickets) and webhooks when integrating with Flow, the service account will need to be an admin in Bitbucket.
+Note: In order to use all services, repos, PRs, tickets, and webhooks when integrating with Flow, the service account needs to be an admin in Bitbucket.

 Connect via OAuth